ayushkoli/Daily-Essentials--Ecommerce/README.md

 # Daily-Essentials--Ecommerce
-This a ecommerce website for personal use
+This is a ecommerce website for personal use where i have implemented all concepts of html and css